Nitesh-04/simon-game/README.md

 # simon-game
-wrote the js/jQuery code for the simon-game as part of  my course
+wrote the js code for the simon-game as part of my course